 Blowing of rejects during screening operations could potentially be a problem on windy days.
 Fencing is provided to catch litter downwind from the operation.
-Council will take all practical measures to prevent the incidence of wind blown litter at the IWMC.
+The IWMC is in close proximity to residents.
+Hence, Council will take all practical measures to prevent the incidence of wind blown litter at the IWMC.
 Measures that will be adopted include: